What is Deep Cleaning in Encinitas (Deep Scaling & Root Planing)?

 • Better breath – One of the most common signs of periodontal disease is halitosis (bad breath).
 Food particles and bacteria can cause a persistent bad odor in the oral cavity which is alleviated with cleaning procedures such as scaling and root planing.

 What do scaling and root planing treatments involve?

 Scaling and root planing treatments are only performed after a thorough examination of the mouth.
 The dentist will take X-rays, conduct visual examinations and make a diagnosis before recommending or beginning these procedures.

-Depending on the current condition of the gums, the amount of calculus (tartar) present, the depth of the pockets and the progression of the periodontitis, local anesthetic may be used.
+Depending on the current condition of the gums, the amount of calculus (tartar) present, the depth of the pockets, and the progression of the periodontitis, a local anesthetic may be used.

 Scaling – This procedure is usually performed with special dental instruments and may include an ultrasonic scaling tool.
 The scaling tool removes calculus and plaque from the surface of the crown and root surfaces.
 In many cases, the scaling tool includes an irrigation process that can also be used to deliver an antimicrobial agent below the gums that can help reduce oral bacteria.

 Root Planing – This procedure is a specific treatment that serves to remove cementum and surface dentin that is embedded with unwanted microorganisms, toxins, and tartar.
 The root of the tooth is literally smoothed in order to promote good healing.
 Having clean, smooth root surfaces helps bacteria from easily colonizing in the future.

 Following these deep cleaning procedures, the gum pockets may be treated with antibiotics.
 This will soothe irritation and help the gum tissues to heal quickly.

 During the next appointment, Dr. Dena, Encinitas Dentist will thoroughly examine the gums again to see how well the pockets have healed.
 If the gum pockets still measure more than 3mm in depth, additional and more intensive treatments may be recommended.